jplusplus/jquest/README.md

 The following guide explain how to install jQuest for development purpose.

+### 0. Install system dependencies

+This may change according to your OS.
+On Ubuntu you must install those header packages to be able to compile ruby dependencies:

+  sudo apt-get install ruby-dev libpq-dev libsqlite3-dev

 ### 1. Setup packages

 Assuming you already installed [Ruby], [Bundler] and [Bower] on your computer.